 Whistleblower protection now also extends to employees of contractors, subcontractors, grantees and subgrantees who disclose information related to: (1) gross mismanagement of a Federal contract or grant; (2) waste of Federal funds; (3) abuse of authority relating to a Federal contract or grant; (4) substantial and specific danger to public health and safety; and (5) violations of any law, rule or regulation related to a Federal contract or grant.

 CNCS-OIG has jurisdiction to investigate allegations of retaliation against an employee of a CNCS contractor, subcontractor, grantee or subgrantee for making a protected disclosure.
 From time to time, CNCS-OIG may also investigate allegations of reprisal against CNCS staff.

-Pursuant to the Whistleblower Protection Enhancement Act of 2012, CNCS’s Inspector General established a Whistleblower Ombudsman to educate agency employees about prohibitions on retaliation for whistleblowing, as well as employees' rights and remedies if subjected to retaliation for making a protected disclosure.
+Pursuant to the Whistleblower Protection Enhancement Act of 2012, CNCS’s Inspector General established a Whistleblower Protection Coordinator to educate agency employees about prohibitions on retaliation for whistleblowing, as well as employees' rights and remedies if subjected to retaliation for making a protected disclosure.

-CNCS-OIG’s Whistleblower Ombudsman program carries out several key functions, including:
+CNCS-OIG’s Whistleblower Protection Coordinator program carries out several key functions, including: